-Indicated tax rates are those in effect as updated March 4, 2024.
+Indicated tax rates are those in effect as updated April 18, 2024.
 Indicated rates are the combined net federal, state and local income tax and net investment income (NII) tax rates that apply to an incremental dollar of your long-term capital gains (LTCGs), which may vary from your average tax rate for LTCG.
 The displayed LTCG tax rates have been rounded to the nearest hundredth of a percent.

-Diversification does not assure a profit or prevent against loss.
+Diversification does not assure a profit or prevent loss.

-- A Taxable income is your annual gross income for federal tax purposes, less adjustments and the federal deductions you claim (standard or itemized). - B The "Married Filing Separately" and "Qualifying Widow(er)" filing status are not given as options on this calculator, but may apply to you.
-Tax rates for qualifying widow(er)s are the same as indicated for "Married Filing Jointly." - Long-term capital gains (LTCGs) are gains recognized on the taxable disposition of a capital asset held for more than one year.
-LTCGs are generally subject to federal income tax at rates up to 20% (plus the NII tax that applies see below); higher LTCG rates apply to collectibles, section 1202 qualified small business stock and section 1250 real property, the effect of which is not shown here.
+^A Taxable income is your annual gross income for federal tax purposes, less adjustments and the federal deductions you claim (standard or itemized).

+^B The "Married Filing Separately" and "Qualifying Surviving Spouse" filing status are not given as options on this calculator, but may apply to you.
+Tax rates for qualifying surviving spouses are the same as indicated for "Married Filing Jointly."

+1 Long-term capital gains are gains recognized on the taxable disposition of a capital asset held for more than one year.
+LTCGs are generally subject to federal income tax at rates up to 20% (plus the NII tax that applies - see below); higher LTCG rates apply to collectibles, section 1202 qualified small business stock and section 1250 real property, the effect of which is not shown here.
 This analysis does not consider the federal alternative minimum tax (AMT) or take into account the deduction for state and local taxes paid (limited to \$10,000 annually) that is available if you itemize deductions.

 The calculation of your total LTCG tax rate assumes that your taxable income for state tax purposes equals your federal taxable income.
 Material variations could cause your total LTCG tax rate to be overstated or understated.
-This analysis ignores the AMT imposed by certain states (CA, CO, CT, IA and MN), the limited deduction for federal income taxes paid that is available in certain states (MO, MT and OR) and the limited itemized deduction for state and local income taxes paid that is available in certain states (AZ, GA, HI, MO and ND).
-Indicated total LTCG tax rates for AL and IA are net of the deduction for federal taxes paid that are available in those states.
+This analysis ignores the AMT imposed by certain states (CA, CO, CT and MN), the limited deduction for federal income taxes paid that is available in certain states (MO, MT and OR) and the limited itemized deduction for state and local income taxes paid that is available in certain states (AZ, GA, HI, MO and ND).
+Indicated total LTCG tax rates for AL are net of the unlimited deduction for federal taxes paid that are available there.

 In most states, LTCGs are taxed at the same rates as ordinary investment income.
 Certain states exclude a portion of LTCG from taxable income: AR (50%); AZ (25%, only for assets acquired after 12/31/11); ND (40%); NM (40%); SC (44%); and WI (30%), the benefits of which are shown.
-HI applies a maximum rate of 7.25% on LTCGs, the effect of which is shown.
-WA imposes a tax of 7% on the sale or exchange of LTCG assets if the profits exceed \$250,000, the effect of which is not shown.
-MT provides a non-refundable tax credit of 2% for net capital gains, the benefit of which is shown.
+HI applies graduated rates to a maximum of 7.25% on LTCGs and MT applies graduated rates of 3.0% and 4.1% to LTCGs, the effect of which is shown.
 For KS residents, LTCGs are not subject to local income tax where applicable, the benefit of which is shown.
 Net LTCGs in excess of \$10 million are excluded from AR taxable income, net LTCGs of up to \$5,000 annually are excluded from VT taxable income and net capital gains of up to \$1,000 annually are excluded from NM taxable income, the benefits of which are not shown.
-LA and OK exclude from taxable income all or a portion of LTCGs realized on sales of stock of in-state companies held for multiple years and certain other states provide favorable treatment of limited categories of LTCGs, the benefits of which are not shown.
+LA and OK exclude from taxable income all or a portion of LTCGs, the benefits of stock of in-state companies held for multiple years and certain other states provide favorable treatment of limited categories of LTCGs, the benefits of which are not shown.
+For WA residents, a 7% tax applies on the sale or echange of long-term capital assets such as stocks, bonds, business interests, or other investments and tangible assets in excess of \$250,000 annually.